1940 United States Senate election in Florida

 The 1940 United States Senate election in Florida was held on November 5, 1940.

 Incumbent Senator Charles O. Andrews failed to achieve a majority in the May 7 primary election, but defeated Jerry W. Carter easily in a run-off on May 28.
 Andrews won the November general election without an opponent.

 Background

-Incumbent Senator Andrews was first elected in a special 1936 election to complete the unexpired term of Park Trammell.
+Incumbent Senator Charles O. Andrews was first elected in a special 1936 election to complete the unexpired term of Park Trammell.